 Why this peculiar location, you may ask?
 Well, the museum was built “on-site,” when the construction of an office building in the 1960s unearthed the original Viking settlement of Aros from over 1200 years ago.
 Archaeologists continued the excavations and found structures, everyday items, and even some runestones, giant rocks or boulders engraved with the old letters used by Germanic languages before the adoption of the Latin alphabet which Vikings used to mark territory, commemorate the dead, tell of an important event, or just boast about your latest glories as a Viking.
 Think like, Viking Twitter.

 From street level in the 21st century, you’ll walk 3 meters down a set of stairs and emerge more than a thousand years back in time.
 The best part?
-Due to its modest size, the entry price is just 30 DKK (4.5 USD), and you won’t have time to get bored!
+Due to its modest size, you won’t have time to get bored!

 From the outside, the Moesgaard Museum looks like a slice of earth rising out of the ground – and you can actually take a stroll up the building’s long, sloping, turf-covered roof.
 It has a futuristic look that is also very tied to connecting with the Earth itself, like so much of Denmark’s incredible architecture.